 There’s little to recommend a restaurant--any restaurant–on Valentine’s Day.
 There are exceptions, but often the specials are lackluster, the kitchen is slammed, the servers are exhausted by 7, the other diners are trying to pack a year’s worth of romance into one night (doesn’t work), and the prices are jacked up like the red roses at the florist.
 Instead, cook at home that night.
 And, while you’re at it, think about an IOU for the roses when they’re not $75 a dozen.
 Some quiet unknown evening in April or May, just pop in with them and call that good sense.Continue reading

 Nothing says lovin’ like something from the…top of the stove.
 I hope you’re skipping the long wait and perhaps not-so-great-service at the restaurants on Valentine’s Day.
 Go to your favorite spot some other time and give your best servers a break… Instead, stay home and fix this luscious meal for you and your happiest partner, you and a friend, or just for yourself.

 When you’re looking for food to fit specific diets or food preferences and you’re not used to cooking or baking those profiles, it’s best or easiest, anyway, to pick dishes that are naturally gluten free, for instance, or come perfectly vegan all by themselves, for another.
-Silky Chocolate Pots de Crème is a simple, happy dessert for a gluten free eater.
+Extra-Bittersweet Chocolate Pots de Crème is a simple, happy dessert for a gluten free eater.
 No flour to replace there.
 Sumptuous summer strawberries and raspberries glistening with finely minced mint fills the bill for vegans, I’m thinking, because who doesn’t like strawberries and raspberries?